 A game-changing urban trail network that will link three existing Baltimore City trails to form a 35-mile loop connecting the city’s diverse neighborhoods and unique natural features with the downtown core.
 When complete, this project—a partnership between RTC and Bikemore—will transform the public realm by opening up bike and pedestrian access to major civic institutions and destinations around the city, and providing equitable, low-stress access to open space, transportation and recreation for people of all ages and abilities.
 Only 10 additional miles are needed to close critical gaps.

 The vision is to develop an ambitious 2,700-mile regional trail network that will connect the San Francisco Bay Area—its trails, people and places—in innovative new ways.
 Through the development of the regional trail network, the Collaborative—currently comprising more than three dozen organizations, agencies and businesses—will provide safe biking and walking routes for millions of people across nine counties to get to critical destinations, including jobs, parks, shopping areas, educational institutions and cultural and civic sites.

-The coalition seeks to create a 676-mile network of multiuse trails that are equitably distributed throughout the Washington, D.C. metropolitan region, linking communities and major destinations, promoting physical activity and spurring economic development and trail tourism.
+The coalition seeks to create an 800-mile network of multiuse trails that are equitably distributed throughout the Washington, D.C. metropolitan region, linking communities and major destinations, promoting physical activity and spurring economic development and trail tourism.
 The regional trails network will transform public life by providing healthy, low-stress access to open space and reliable transportation for people of all ages and abilities.
 RTC is a founding partner in this coalition, which was conceptualized by the Washington Area Bicyclist Association.